 - Gossip Girl takes this to new highs with all the parents bar Rufus.
 Lily used to frequently take off with new inappropriate boyfriends and leave her kids at the Waldorf's, Eleanor criticizes her bulimic daughter's appearance and apparently regularly forgets her birthday, Anne didn't even inform Nate she was planning to divorce his father, and Bart kicked Chuck out of his own home and into a hotel suite because he suspected him of pulling pranks.

 - It is implied in The X-Files that Mulder's parents became neglectful after Samantha went missing.
 It is noted that his parents divorced shortly after, and that "no one would talk about it".
 Nothing is ever explicitly said, but his attitude about it says that he simply waited until he was old enough to leave and then did—he went to England for college.
 In the series, he sees his parents rarely before their deaths, and it is hinted that at least one of them blames him for his sister's disappearance.
-In "Sein und Zeit", it's also hinted that (MAJOR SPOILER) that Mulder's mother has known for years that Samantha actually died when she was fourteen.
-The fuck?
-Why wouldn't have she told him?
-She knew he had been blaming himself and how it had messed him up.
+In "Sein und Zeit", it's also hinted that that Mulder's mother has known for years that Samantha actually died when she was fourteen, and she never told Mulder even though knew he had been blaming himself.
 Mulder's parents can come off as downright emotionally abusive.

 - Lampshaded in One Tree Hill when the group attends a prom in a different, completely normal town.
 The students listen horrified to the soap-opera-esque description of their lives, and one ventures to ask how their parents can be okay with this.
 Brooke happily replies that she hasn't seen her parents for months.
 She, Peyton and Hayley all live without their parents, who are all far away or dead, normally not even returning for weddings, childbirth, near death, major traumas and graduation.